Bouliki972/bouliki/worldcup.md

 I was impressed by the football skills of the team but Juninho Bacuna is the one player that stood out .
 I was craving a Jearl Margaritha 😇 moment when he came into the game as a substitute.

 The fact that almost all the players were born in the Netherlands is irrelevant.
-If we look closely at all teams, some players claim allegiance through their parents or grandparents.
+If you look closely at most teams, plenty of players are eligible through their parents or grandparents.

 Bravo Curaçao, the Caribbean is proud!
 The result is very telling though: 7-1 for 🇩🇪 Germany.
 It would have been embarrassing for Germany to not have won by such a margin, but they still let one goal in.